Styling a meter element with CSS and SVG

 }

 Here we're setting the position of the meter to absolute and using inset: 0 to stretch it to fit the container.
-The background property is shorthand, so we set it to none here to reset the default meter styling across browsers and then just set the background-color, which will be the color of unused stars.
+The background property is shorthand, so we set it to none here to reset the default meter styling across browsers and then just set the background-color, which will be the color of unfilled stars.
 We're also setting the height to our custom property and the width to auto.

 Next we have to apply some cross-browser styling to set the color of the meter background and bar: